MOBIEGMOBIEG

 3. Intermittent Explosive Disorder

 The disorder is characterised by repeated outbursts of verbal or physical aggression toward others that is far out of proportion to any provocation.
 An individual who displays frequent random acts of aggression.
 Intermittent explosive disorder is not diagnosed in children under age 6.
 You can be diagnosed with Intermittent Explosive Disorder from the age of 6.
-The onset is often in late childhood or adolescence, and rarely onsets after the age of 40.
+The onset is often in late childhood or adolescence and rarely onsets after age 40.

 4. Anti-social Personality Disorder